craftingcity/RollHighOrDie/Selections Glossary/Magics/Spell Effects.md

 ## Spell Base
 #### Projectile
-This Spell creates and launches a formed
+This Spell creates and launches a formed force of magic from you to a point you choose within range - but you must aim it.

 #### Beam
+This Spell creates a line of magic between yourself and a

 #### Point Target / Observation
 #### Known Target / Invocation